 Susan A. Scaria

-Susan’s clients include industry leading New York property owners, contractors, subcontractors, and construction managers, who she defends in significant actions throughout all phases of litigation in lower and appellate courts.
+Susan’s clients include leading New York property owners, contractors, subcontractors, and construction managers, who she defends in significant actions in lower and appellate courts.
 Her clients are located throughout New York City’s five boroughs, Long Island, Westchester, Rockland, Orange, and Upstate New York.

 Alvarado v.
 French Council, LLC, et., al., 50 N.Y.S.3d 280 (1st Dept 2017) Successfully argued client was not a statutory “agent” for purposes of Labor Law liability.